preston-stevenson/rbasketball/README.md

 # rbasketball

-Ultimately stuff that I would like to include in my RAPM shiny app.
+Stuff that I would like to eventually include in my RAPM shiny app.